WindowsC-z/File-Encryption/README.md

 python file_cipher.py -e -i Encryption_directory -o Output_directory --recursive
 ```
    - Entering the password will recursively encrypt all files (including subdirectories) under the 'test' tree directory
-   - The encrypted files are saved in the 'encrypted' Resolve directory, keeping the original directory structure
+   - The encrypted files are stored in the `encrypted` directory, maintaining the original directory structure
    - For example：
      ```
      c:/apps/test/doc/secret.txt